wp-plugins/wp-forecast/readme.txt

 Plugin URI: http://www.tuxlog.de
 Description:  wp-forecast is a highly customizable plugin for wordpress,
 	      showing weather-data from accuweather.com.
-Version: 1.9
+Version: 2.2
 Author: Hans Matzen <webmaster at tuxlog dot de>
 Author URI: http://www.tuxlog.de
 */

-/*  Copyright 2006,2007  Hans Matzen  (email : webmaster at tuxlog.de)
+/*  Copyright 2006-2008  Hans Matzen  (email : webmaster at tuxlog dot de)

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by